December 20

 1811

-Captain Swing was a disguise too, a false name in a series of complaining letters, at around the same time as the Rebecca Riots.
+Captain Swing was a disguise too, a false name in a series of complaining letters, at around the same time as the Rebecca Riots (1839-1843).
 The complaint was low wages, but it soon extended to the introduction of horse-powered threshing machines, which cost the men their jobs.
-The riots swept across Kent and Sussex, with more than 600 imprisoned, 500 sentenced to transportation, 19 executed, and 9 hanged.
+The riots swept across Kent and Sussex, with more than six hundred imprisoned, five hundred sentenced to transportation, nineteen executed, and nine hanged.

-The concept of Ludditism remains alive today, though it is difficult to imagine check-out ladies at Walmart, or burger-waitresses at MacDonalds, smashing the self-pay tills or the robotic serving arms in protest at the further reduction in their terms of slavery.
-The simple fact is, that the development of technology at current pace will enable the replacement of human beings in every facet of working life by the end of the 21st century, liberating us from slavery and enabling us to dedicate our time to sport, art and leisure, just as that great visionary Karl Marx predicted!
+Ludditism remains alive today, though it is difficult to imagine check-out ladies at Walmart, or burger-waitresses at MacDonalds, smashing the self-pay tills or the robotic serving arms in protest at the further reduction in their terms of slavery.
+The simple fact is, that the development of technology at current pace will enable the replacement of human beings in every facet of working life by the end of the 21st century, liberating us from slavery and enabling us to dedicate our time to sport, art and leisure, just as that great visionary Karl Marx predicted (not sure how we'll pay the bills though)

 You can find David Prashker at: